UniversalDependencies/docs/index.md

 * [CoNLL-U format](format.html)

 <small>
 This is the online documentation for Universal Dependencies, version 1 (2014-10-01).
-We intend to treat version 1 as stable for at least the next year, but we may subsequently make further revisions based on experiences using it to treebank a range of languages.
-If you plan to use the scheme yourself, please get in touch so that we can avoid problems with conflicting versions.
+Version 2 was planned for November 2016 but has been postponed until the spring of 2017.
+If you plan to start using the scheme, we recommend waiting for version 2.
 </small>